VeilNetFL/monorepo/README.md

 For the fhe we used [tfhe-rs](https://github.com/zama-ai/tfhe-rs]) and all the techs for node such as lake indexer were provided by near.
 For frontend the encryption was done with wasm compiled tfhe-rs

+## Roadmap
+- [ ] integration of worker node with worked dashboard and client dashboard